Cold Brew vs Iced Coffee

 Aroma

-One of the things you enjoy about hot crafted coffee is the concentrated aroma that it brings out.
-And despite the ice that we pour in an Americano, the aromatic hints of coffee is still pretty bold.
+One of the things you love about hot crafted coffee is the concentrated aroma that it brings out.
+And despite the ice that we pour in an Americano, the aromatic hints of coffee is still pretty concentrated.
 However even the aroma is different between the two.
-There is a hint of acidity in iced coffee but in cold brew, it offers a light coffee scent close to a milked down type of coffee consume.
+There is a hint of acidity in iced coffee nevertheless in cold brew, it offers a light coffee scent close to a milked down type of coffee beverage.
 Minus the acidity in cold brew coffee, the scent is lighter and gentler.

 Other notes

 Iced coffee is easier to prepare.
-You’ll literally brew your coffee, wait for it to cool down, and pour it over a cup of ice (or just add ice).
-Since cold brew takes more time, there is also a limit to how long you should brew your coffee.
+You’ll just brew your coffee, wait for it to cool down, and pour it over a cup of ice (or really add ice).
+Since cold brew takes more time, there is also a limit to how long you ought to brew your coffee.
 The perfect time to brew coffee is between 12 to 18 hours.
-But, as frequent brewing has taught me, I realized that the best range to brew coffee is between 15-16 hours. though they say that bitterness comes our after 18 hours, it also depends on how coarse your coffee ground is.
-And the best times we’ve brewed using different levels of coarse coffee grounds, 15 up to 16 hours simply is the best brewing time.
+But, as frequent brewing has taught me, I realized that the best range to brew coffee is between 15-16 hours. even though they say that bitterness comes our after 18 hours, it likewise depends on how coarse your coffee ground is.
+And the best times we’ve made using different levels of coarse coffee grounds, 15 up to 16 hours in fact is the best brewing time.

 Overall effect and My impression

-Personally, I enjoy coffee.
+Personally, I love coffee.
 I mean i love it a lot.
-However I prefer it sweet, or sweeter if possible.
-I ingest iced coffee with sweetened condensed milk or ice cream on it.
+But I prefer it sweet, or sweeter if possible.
+I consume iced coffee with sweetened condensed milk or ice cream on it.
 This way, I can consume my coffee without dealing much on its bitterness.

-For cold brew coffee, I don’t truly add a lot to it due to the reality that it already has that tender sweetness.
-Adding very a little bit of sweetener like honey offers my cold brew a extent up.
+For cold brew coffee, I don’t actually add a lot to it due to the truth that it already has that tender sweetness.
+Adding literally a little bit of sweetener like honey provides my cold brew a extent up.
 Nothing more, nothing less.

 So, less acidity is extracted from coffee when we brew cold (between 50-70 percent less!).
-In combination with this, when coffee is exposed to temperature it produces a chemical substance.
+In combination with this, when coffee is exposed to temperature it produces a chemical compound.
 This compound produces acid when is gets to the stomach, after it has been drunk.
-This has nothing to do with acidic tastes or notes.
-This means therefore that Cold Brew is better for people who have sensitive stomachs and can’t consume too much coffee.
+This has nothing to do with acidic flavors or notes.
+This indicates therefore that Cold Brew is better for people who have sensitive stomachs and can’t consume too much coffee.

-There isn’t any research to support the reality that a coffee with acidic tasting notes remains acidic when it enters the stomach.
-Nevertheless, people who struggle with stomach sensitivity do claim that a less acidic tasting coffee reacts better to their stomach.
-We could likewise talk about the roast of the beans and acidity now, however we don’t have to, because we wrote another post that talks about literally that here.
+There isn’t any research to support the truth that a coffee with acidic tasting notes remains acidic when it enters the stomach.
+But, people who struggle with stomach sensitivity do claim that a less acidic tasting coffee reacts better to their stomach.
+We could also discuss the roast of the beans and acidity now, nevertheless we don’t have to, because we wrote another post that talks about literally that here.

 Other Considerations

-Coffee brewed hot oxidizes over time, Cold Brew does not (or at least much less)
+Coffee crafted hot oxidizes over time, Cold Brew does not (or at least much less)

 Coffee roasted hot oxidizes.
-This implies that a new compound is created when coffee molecules come into contact with molecules in the air or the water dissolved in the coffee.
-This occurs much, much more when we work with heat.
+This implies that a new substance is created when coffee molecules come into contact with molecules in the air or the water dissolved in the coffee.
+This occurs much, much more when we use heat.
 When coffee oxidises, it becomes more volatile and will go stale much quicker.
-I mention this because Iced Coffee is normally cooled before it is made into a beverage.
-The coffee has then oxidised and is already stale, bad coffee by the time it steeps its way into your Iced Coffee Beverage.
-Many cafes are not aware of this truth and they will happily use old coffee that was crafted a long time before they serve you your Iced Coffee!
+I mention this because Iced Coffee is normally cooled before it is brewed into a drink.
+The coffee has then oxidised and is already stale, bad coffee by the time it brews its way into your Iced Coffee Drink.
+Most cafes are not aware of this reality and they will happily use old coffee that was crafted a long time before they serve you your Iced Coffee!

 Caffeine in Cold Brew vs Iced Coffee

-This is probably the section that everyone is a lot of interested in.
-I’m sorry to disappoint, but there is no proper respond to to whether Cold Brew or Iced Coffee has more caffeine.
+This is probably the section that everyone is many interested in.
+I’m sorry to disappoint, however there is no proper answer to whether Cold Brew or Iced Coffee has more caffeine.
 If we are being technical about it, there is less caffeine in Cold Brew if the exact same amounts of water and coffee are used.
 Again, this is because everything, including caffeine, is extracted quicker with the presence of heat.
-However, Cold Brew is normally brewed as a concentrate to counteract the slower extraction time, creating the properties extracted stronger.
+However, Cold Brew is normally crafted as a concentrate to counteract the slower extraction time, making the properties extracted stronger.
 This concentrate is then diluted with either water or milk before it is drunk.

 Now, I can hear you thinking: Hey!
-Didn’t you just say that if you mess with the procedure, the coffee isn’t as good?
-That’s really true, but the Cold Brew process is calculated with this in mind.
+Didn’t you simply say that if you mess with the procedure, the coffee isn’t as good?
+That’s really true, but the Cold Brew method is calculated with this in mind.
 When we dilute Cold Brew, we balance the recipe and the coffee has optimum tasting notes and properties.
-The method is normally 1:1 coffee to water/milk.
+The recipe is normally 1:1 coffee to water/milk.

-When is the best time to beverage these coffees?
+When is the perfect time to consume these coffees?

-Anyone can beverage cold brew or iced coffee any time you want.
-You can even consume it during winter if you like.
-Nevertheless, depending on the need, there are wonderful times when you needs to ingest any of the two.
-The best time to beverage cold brew is after having a hearty lunch or meal.
-If you are looking for a concentrated caffeine boost (particularly if you have to go back to work), cold brew is perfect.
+Anyone can consume cold brew or iced coffee any time you want.
+You can even ingest it during winter if you like.
+However, depending on the need, there are excellent times when you should consume any of the two.
+The perfect time to drink cold brew is after having a hearty lunch or meal.
+If you are looking for a concentrated caffeine boost (particularly if you have to go back to work), cold brew is best.

-After lunch, our body focuses more on digesting the food we eat creating us feel tired and sleepy an hour or two after a heavy meal.
-You should take cold brew coffee no less than 30 minutes or 1 hour after a heavy meal.
+After lunch, our body focuses more on digesting the food we eat creating us feel tired and drowsy an hour or two after a heavy meal.
+You needs to take cold brew coffee no less than 30 minutes or 1 hour after a heavy meal.
 This will prevent you from sensation lazy at work.

-Iced coffee, on the other hand, is a great refreshment.
-So when you are feeling a bit thirsty or basically looking for a great way to cool your body down in the midst of a hot summer day, iced coffee is a better preference.
+Iced coffee, on the other hand, is a fantastic refreshment.
+So when you are feeling a little thirsty or literally looking for a perfect way to cool your body down in the midst of a hot summer day, iced coffee is a better preference.

 Who usually preferred what?

 Young, and young at heart, typically prefer the iced coffee.
-Primarily because it can come with lots of variations that can suit their own aromas.
-The working adults are much more attracted to the cold brew coffee due to the reality that it is less bitter but has a stronger caffeine kick that they very much needed for their day-to-day jobs.
+Generally due to the fact that it can come with a lot of variations that can suit their own aromas.
+The working adults are much more attracted to the cold brew coffee due to the fact that it is less bitter but has a stronger caffeine kick that they extremely much necessary for their day-to-day jobs.

-In reality though, even if adults prefer the taste of cold brew, they are more keen on getting iced coffee due to convenience. the time it takes to
+In truth though, even if adults prefer the taste of cold brew, they are more keen on getting iced coffee due to convenience. the time it takes to

 What are you waiting for?
 Take a sip of these cold beverages.
 Witness and taste their differences for yourself!